-Wood Stain Application: Even Color Without Blotching
+How to Apply Wood Stain for Even Color Without Blotching

 Wood finishing transforms raw lumber into beautiful, durable furniture.
 Proper surface preparation and finish application determine final appearance.